 NOTE: once you start using this soap, you might experience more acne breakouts!
 This is perfectly normal, in fact, it is considered a good sign since it shows that your skin is releasing a lot of the toxins and impurities from its deeper layers.

-If you are looking for a soap with premium ingredients, suitable for all skin types(works wonders for sensitive skin), you can use on a regular basis; Deep Sea Mineral Mud soap is the right choice!
+If you are looking for the best men soap with premium ingredients, suitable for all skin types(works wonders for sensitive skin), you can use on a regular basis; Deep Sea Mineral Mud soap is the right choice!

 As for the price, it may pleasantly surprise you, considering the ingredients that went into it and the fact it is being produced using the cold process method.
 For more information and pricing, click the link below: